CMV can be a serious problem for babies who are infected before birth. This is referred to as congenital CMV

 during a pregnancy, and about 40% of these women who become infected with CMV for the first time during pregnancy will pass the virus to their babies.
 It is crucial that physicians and OB-GYN doctors share this information with women who are pregnant or preparing for pregnancy.

-About 1 out of every 150 babies (roughly 30,000 children annually) is born with congenital CMV making it the most common congenital viral infection in the United States.
-1 out of every 750 babies (more than 5,000 children annually) suffers permanent disability as a result.
-Severe complications from congenital CMV result in approximately 400 deaths annually nationwide.
+About 1 out of every 200 babies (roughly 30,000 children annually) is born with congenital CMV making it the most common congenital viral infection in the United States.
+More than 6,000 children annually suffer permanent disability as a result.
+Severe complications from congenital CMV result in approximately 400 deaths nationwide per year.

 Transmission of CMV is very rare through casual contact.
 CMV is spread from one person to another, usually by direct and prolonged contact with bodily fluids, including saliva, urine, and breast milk.